Most entrepreneurs think that “growing” equals “gaining.” But in SaaS, there's a much more important factor than acquisition.

 There is no way to run a sustainable business without a focus on user retention calculations.
 Any degree of user churn will drag down your company and sink your revenue.
 Instead of wasting your efforts on futile acquisitions that will churn out weeks and month later, focus on retaining and monetizing the customers you already have.

 Start by understanding why you're thinking about retention the wrong way.

 What is Retention Rate?

-Retention rate is the percentage of customers you retain in a period.
-Retention rate is one of the key metrics when working within the SaaS subscription industry.
+Retention rate is the percentage of customers a business retains over a given period of time.
+Retention rate is one of the most important metrics when working in SaaS, where businesses are dependent on retention rate.
 A high retention rate logically would show that a business has a low churn rate.

 Why Retention Is the Foundation of Growth

 As startup advisor and investor Andrew Chen points out, acquiring users looks like the ultimate growth solution because it “seems to be the very definition of growth.”
 This is what leads SaaS companies to misguidedly focus too much on customer acquisition and not enough on customer retention, even though customer acquisition is actually one of the least effective growth levers.